Carmiña Londoño: Research and career

 In 1994 Londoño was selected as a Congressional Science Fellow, supported by the American Institute of Physics.
-She worked as a technical adviser for the United States House Committee on Science, Space, and Technology, working for James Turner.
-She joined the National Institute of Standards and Technology in 1995, where she spent thirteen years.
+She worked as a technical advisor for the United States House Committee on Science, Space, and Technology, working for James Turner.
+Subsequently, she joined the National Institute of Standards and Technology in 1995, where she spent thirteen years.
 She was the Group Leader for the Global Standards and Information Group which provided technical & policy support for standards & metrology to the private sector and to U.S. government agencies.
 Her group had responsibility for the Standards in Trade Workshop Program, that trained over 2,000 foreign participants in US metrology and standardization.
 Londoño was the official NIST representative to the International Standardization Organization on Developing Country Matters addressing the metrology and standardization needs of developing countries.